wqb-uestc/DQA/README.md

 non-overlapped training and testing sets.
 The ID of all test images would be saved in the file of 'test_id.txt'.

 It is noted that the default values of 'test_id.txt' are used for replicating the results reported in our paper.
 The users could run 'creattestid.py' to override 'test_id.txt' and generate your custom training and testing sets.
+The default batch size is 2 for reducing the memory overhead.
+Please find DQA/MODEL/BFEN/option.py and change the BATCH_SIZE to 16 to replicate the results reported in our paper.

 (3) Run 'dqa.py' to conduct 10 times of training and testing trials on 'test_id.txt'.